tomedunn/the-finished-book/_theory/encounter-multiplier-p2/encounter-multiplier-p2.md

 It's worth pointing out here, that PCs of the same level generally aren't worth the same amount of XP (see [Player Character XP]({{ site.data.page-links.xp-and-player-characters.path }})).
 However, for parties with a mix of martial and spellcasting PCs, they can still be treated as such when the risk of any PCs dying or being knocked unconscious is low.

-To verify that Eqn. \eqref{eq:encounter-multiplier-short-identical} is accurate, Fig. <a href="#fig:encounter-multiplier-vs-pcs" class="fig-ref">1</a> (below) plots the encounter multiplier against the number of PCs using the sensitivities from the [Encounter Multipliers](https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#EvaluatingEncounterDifficulty) table in chapter 13 of the _Basic Rules_, and using Eqn. \eqref{eq:encounter-multiplier-short-identical}, which is scaled up for the encounters shown with 7 and 15 NPCs, to account for the impact that multiple enemy NPCs have on the encounter multiplier.
+To verify that Eqn. \eqref{eq:encounter-multiplier-short-identical} is accurate, Fig. \figref{fig:encounter-multiplier-vs-pcs} (below) plots the encounter multiplier against the number of PCs using the sensitivities from the [Encounter Multipliers](https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#EvaluatingEncounterDifficulty) table in chapter 13 of the _Basic Rules_, and using Eqn. \eqref{eq:encounter-multiplier-short-identical}, which is scaled up for the encounters shown with 7 and 15 NPCs, to account for the impact that multiple enemy NPCs have on the encounter multiplier.

 <figure id="fig:encounter-multiplier-vs-pcs">
     {% include_relative fig-em-vs-pcs-small.html %}
     {% include_relative fig-em-vs-pcs-large.html %}
-    <figcaption>Figure 1: Encounter multiplier vs the number of PCs calculated using the <a href="https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#EvaluatingEncounterDifficulty">Encounter Multipliers</a> table in chapter 13 of the <i>Basic Rules</i> (solid lines) and with scaling using Eqn. \eqref{eq:encounter-multiplier-short-identical} (dashed lines).</figcaption>
+    <figcaption>Encounter multiplier vs the number of PCs calculated using the <a href="https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#EvaluatingEncounterDifficulty">Encounter Multipliers</a> table in chapter 13 of the <i>Basic Rules</i> (solid lines) and with scaling using Eqn. \eqref{eq:encounter-multiplier-short-identical} (dashed lines).</figcaption>
 </figure>

 The two methods are in fairly good agreement for encounters with a single NPC, but match less and less well as the number of NPCs increases.
 If Eqn. \eqref{eq:encounter-multiplier-short-identical} is to be believed, the encounter multiplier in the DMG generally over-estimates the difficulty of encounter for groups of six or more PCs, generally under-estimates the difficulty for groups of two PCs, and significantly underestimates it for groups with only a single PC.